helpermethod/lamda/README.md

 ### flip(fn)

-Returns a new function with the order of the first two arguments reversed.
+Creates a new function with the order of the first two arguments reversed.

 ```lua
 local join = lamda.flip(table.concat)